4 easy tips on how to improve your English writing skills by blogging written by yours truly.

 Ah, of course.

 Reading is an essential step in learning language because from books you learned new words and the more you read, the more you could churn out new ideas to write.
 This is an easy step to do for me since I am a self-certified bookworm so to those who basically read a one or two books in a year see below.

 3. VISIT PINTEREST, TUMBLR AND REDDIT FOR INSPIRATIONS

 My personal pick would be Tumblr because there are tonnes of gifs, pictures and accounts where you can find something that interests you and use those as blogging materials.
-Plus, there are also a lot of language learning Tumblr aka langbr who offered a lot of English learning tips that would be useful when you’re writing in English.
+Plus, there is also a lot of language learning Tumblr aka langbr who offered a lot of English learning tips that would be useful when you’re writing in English.